 Professional Development Score

-Dropbox rates % lower than Microsoft on Leadership Culture Ratings vs Microsoft Ratings based on looking at 12771 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do you like best about the leadership team?" and "How would you rate your CEO?".
+Dropbox rates % lower than Microsoft on Leadership Culture Ratings vs Microsoft Ratings based on looking at 12795 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How would you rate your CEO?" and "Does Your Boss Hurt Your Company Culture?".

 Compensation Culture Ratings vs Microsoft